yelon-L/chrome-ext-devtools-mcp/README.md

   Initial viewport size for the Chromee instances started by the server.
 For example, `1280x720`
   - **Type:** string

+- **`--proxyServer`**
+  Proxy server configuration for Chrome passed as --proxy-server when launching the browser.
+See https://www.chromium.org/developers/design-documents/network-settings/ for details.
+  - **Type:** string

 <!-- END AUTO GENERATED OPTIONS -->

 Pass them via the `args` property in the JSON configuration.
 For example: